-Once a near COVID-free utopia, Australia sees omicron surge
+Amid Djokovic backlash, Australia grapples with omicron wave

 The policy whiplash also caught the health system off guard.
 Lines for PCR tests are often hours long, results take days, and a lack of rapid antigen tests has left sick Australians scurrying from store to store hunting for the kits.

 Sydney resident Rodney Swan recently found himself among the hordes hunting for rapid tests.
-The 77-year-old’s granddaughter is ill, and her family has been isolating at home for days as they await the results of their PCR tests.
+The 77-year-old’s granddaughter is ill and her family has been isolating at home for days as they await the results of their PCR tests.

 “If you do get a test that’s a PCR test, then you wait ages,” Swan says.
 “You can’t get a rapid antigen test.
 My daughter can’t get boosters for her children.”